josebanega26/E-commerceReact/README.md

         return [input, handleInputChange]
     }`

+    Thunks

+    it;s a function that returns a fuction that gets dispatch in it.

 ## ...I will comaback and finish my notes later
 ### SECTIONS  16
 #### Link of reference